What to Include on a Resume

 Customer service representative looking to leverage sales and tech support experience to excel in a customer care role at your call center.
 My customer satisfaction rating and excellent typing skills will be an asset to your company.

-Unless you work in academia, your resume education section should just list your highest level of education, and the name of your degree (if applicable).
+Your resume education section should list your highest level of education, the year you graduated, the location of your school, and the name of your degree (if applicable).

-Here’s an example of a properly formatted education section where the candidate listed cum laude on their resume:
+If you graduated with honors or a high GPA, you can include those optional details in your education section.
+Here’s an example of a properly-formatted education section where the candidate listed cum laude on their resume:

 B.A. in Political Science